Theatergoers Disappointed As More Broadway Shows Cancel Performances Due To Breakthrough COVID Cases

 NEW YORK (CBSNewYork) — COVID is canceling Broadway productions just when the industry was looking to bounce back during the holiday season.

-At “Hadestown,” the show is not going on this weekend.READ MORE: New York Breaks Record For Single-Day Positive COVID Cases For 2nd Consecutive Day
+At “Hadestown,” the show is not going on this weekend.READ MORE: AAA Predicts 110 Million Americans Will Travel For Holidays, Undeterred By Soaring COVID Cases

 COVID-caused closings threw a wrench into what were carefully mapped out plans for theater fan Shoshana Ezekiel, who is visiting from London.

-Note: Editor’s note: This story was first published Dec.
-18.